 Have been researching ranges since my oven bit the dust three weeks ago and am debating whether to spend $3500+ for a well-build manual range without electronics and hope for the best or to get a cheapy range, expecting to throw it away in four years.
 Either way, I'll never buy another KitchenAid product.
 Their mixer is great, their ranges are junk.

-I purchased Kitchen Aid Gas Range 4 years ago and I have had a technician at my home each year since I purchased the range.
+I purchased KitchenAid Gas Range 4 years ago and I have had a technician at my home each year since I purchased the range.
 It is always the same issue, when I turn on the self cleaning oven feature the thermostat fails.
 This requires a service technician and $180.00 to fix the ranges design defect each time it fails.
-Kitchen Aid tells me there is no problem but, each time the technician visits he tells me there is a service notice on the ranges web page informing him what's wrong, strange that the stove has a notice for the technician but the stove has no design flaw!
+Kitchen Aid tells me there is no problem but, each time the technician visits he tells me there is a service notice on the range's web page informing him what's wrong, strange that the stove has a notice for the technician but the stove has no design flaw!

-I just had the technician at my home again today, now the Kitchen Aid tech web site tells my technician that the stove has a new service notice.
+I just had the technician at my home again today, now the KitchenAid tech website tells my technician that the stove has a new service notice.
 It details the problem; electronics won't work and oven door won't open after self cleaning feature is engaged.
 Solution, install a modified fan assembly and new thermostat.
-When I challenge Kitchen Aid about the service notice they tell me there is no recall or problem with the range.
+When I challenge KitchenAid about the service notice they tell me there is no recall or problem with the range.
 This sounds a bit like Toyota and the “there is nothing wrong with our cars” speech, only to be followed up with the recall of several million vehicles.

-I have had nothing but problems with its Kitchen Aid Range, I have had similar quality issues with the matching above the range microwave oven, I suggest that you avoid this brand like the plague until the manufacture takes notice of its quality control problems and learns not to lie to its customers.
-If you have questions you can contact me, I will give you a tally of the manufactures customer service lies and the dismal quality of Kitchen Aid’s expensive products.
+I have had nothing but problems with its KitchenAid Range, I have had similar quality issues with the matching above the range microwave oven, I suggest that you avoid this brand like the plague until the manufacture takes notice of its quality control problems and learns not to lie to its customers.
+If you have questions you can contact me, I will give you a tally of the manufacturer's customer service lies and the dismal quality of KitchenAid's expensive products.

-MUNCY, PENNSYLVANIA -- My daughter purchased a gas range model KGRK806 on sept.
-19, 2006 from Sears. now the control panel needs to be replaced, but she does not have a serial number because it has come off because it is placed on a sticker in the drawer area. service will not honor the warranty until she has a serial number and it will cost 700+ to replace.
+MUNCY, PENNSYLVANIA -- My daughter purchased a gas range model KGRK806 on Sept.
+19, 2006 from Sears.
+Now the control panel needs to be replaced, but she does not have a serial number because it has come off because it is placed on a sticker in the drawer area.
+Service will not honor the warranty until she has a serial number and it will cost 700+ to replace.
 She has 3 little girls and does not have any extra money for that.
 After she paid that amount of money for the range, it certainly should have lasted longer than that.